 Now you may think why use ER modeling when we can simply create the database and all of its objects without ER modeling?
 One of the challenges faced when designing a database is the fact that designers, developers, and end-users tend to view data and its usage differently.
 If this situation is left unchecked, we can end up producing a database system that does not meet the requirements of the users.

 Communication tools understood by all stakeholders(technical as well as non-technical users) are critical in producing database systems that meet the requirements of the users.
 ER models are examples of such tools.

 ER diagrams also increase user productivity as they can be easily translated into relational tables.

 Case Study: ER diagram for “MyFlix” Video Library

 Let’s now work with the MyFlix Video Library database system to help understand the concept of ER diagrams.
-We will using this database for all hand-on in the remainder of this tutorials
+We will use this database for all hand-on in the remainder of this tutorial

 MyFlix is a business entity that rents out movies to its members.
 MyFlix has been storing its records manually.
 The management now wants to move to a DBMS

 Let’s look at the steps to develop EER diagram for this database-

 - Identify the entities and determine the relationships that exist among them.